 - Drainage Holes: all garden containers must have drainage holes!
-This means that an old barrel or antique milk jug (while eye-appealing) will not work unless you drill holes into the bottom of the vessel (use a drill with a masonry bit for terra cotta or ceramic).
+This means that an old barrel or antique milk jug (while eye-appealing) will not work unless you drill holes into the bottom of the vessel (use a drill with a masonry bit for terracotta or ceramic).

 Roses That Enjoy Container Life

-- Miniatures: these tiny roses look could easily belong in a doll house.
+- Miniatures: these tiny roses look like they could easily belong in a doll house.
 Dainty and delicate, miniatures will grow quite contentedly inside or outside.
 Colors such as white, yellow, and pink are popular and pretty.